CharlesAverill/kerastroke/README.md

 KeraStroke 2.0.0 marks when I really started putting work into the project.
 I've made an effort to comment more, clean my code up, and make the package easier to understand overall without sacrificing utility.

+# Limitations
+KeraStroke is still in the development phase, and not advised for general use yet.
+Heavy testing has been done on Dense nets, but little testing has been done on CNNs and no testing has been done on RNNs.
+Currently CNNs are not supported at all.
+I'm working on this, but will definitely need the help.
+Please see [the github page](https://pypi.org/project/kerastroke/#description) or [contact me](charlesaverill20@gmail.com) to contribute to the project.

 # Stroke
 The goal of the Stroke callback is to re-initialize weights/biases that have begun to contribute to overfitting.